 Several months ago, Columbo and Magoo voiced their desire for an additional pet.
-Initially I brushed off the idea.
+Initially, I brushed off the idea.
 Not only did they persist, but Columbo was suggesting a bearded dragon.
 A LIZARD!?!

 As their petitioning continued, I was sure an opportunity for learning had fallen into our laps.
 We agreed to let the boys get a new pet if they did some research.
 We expected them to research a minimum of three animals.
 They had to gather enough information to present us with their top choices with an outline of the needs of the animals, a plan for their care, and gain knowledge of beginning cost and continued care cost.

 The first few weeks, we stopped at what seemed like every pet store in town.
 Not only did we look at animals and supplies, but the boys gathered free informational fliers on every animal available.
-Additionally their library bags were overflowing with all the materials they could find on small pets.
+Additionally, their library bags were overflowing with all the materials they could find on small pets.
 Columbo had started to do some research online, but that came to an end when videos and advertisements required excessive parental censoring.

 I have to admit I honestly believed the hope of a new pet would fizzle under the task of research.
 In the end, the boys persevered.
 They considered the care and cost.
-They considered their preference of a pet they could cuddle as opposed to a scaly thing that would just creep mom out.
+They considered their preference of a pet they could cuddle with as opposed to a scaly thing that would just creep mom out.

 In the end, the decision was for a guinea pig.
-In their research it was learned they are animals that are more content in pairs, so we now have guinea pig”s.”
+In their research, it was learned they are animals that are more content in pairs, so we now have guinea pig”s.”

-Magoo has learned that Peanut can be comforted, post bath, with a carrot.
+Magoo has learned that Peanut can be comforted, post-bath, with a carrot.